oicr-ibc/heliotrope/README.md

 few hours, and requires a number of other dependencies.
 In particular, it requires the Ensembl variant effect predictor (VEP), which itself requires a copy of the human reference genome hg19 and databases for SIFT and PolyPhen annotation of variants.

+For basic use, we recommend you download one of our [pre-built knowledge base packs](https://github.com/oicr-ibc/heliotrope/wiki/Knowledge-base).
+You can built your own using the scripts in `etc/scripts`, but it is a fairly slow process, likely to take at least 8-10 hours from start to finish.

 The knowledge base initialization system is primarily written in Perl.
 Most recent Perl versions should be able to do this, with the right modules installed, but it is usually a good idea to build a clean one using